-Exam Board Edexcel Specification Spanish (1SP0) Introduction The GCSE Spanish course is about learning to get on with people when you are in Spain or the Spanish speaking world.
+Exam Board Edexcel Specification Spanish (1SP1) Introduction The GCSE Spanish course is about learning to get on with people when you are in Spain or the Spanish speaking world.
 It is about making Spanish-speaking people feel at ease when meeting them in the UK.
 The course will help you cope in realistic situations such as when you are shopping, travelling around or visiting places of interest in Spain or in Spanish speaking countries.
 You will also learn to understand information and talk about areas of interest and importance, including special events in Spain and Latin America.
-The course is divided into five themes: Identity and culture.
-Local area, holidays and travel.
-School.
-Future aspirations, study and work.
-International and global dimension.
-You will also listen to native Spanish speakers and read authentic texts such as poems, songs and short stories or magazine articles in Spanish.
+The course is divided into six themes: My personal world My neighbourhood Media and technology Studying and my future Travel and tourism You will also listen to native Spanish speakers and read authentic texts such as poems, blogs and short stories or magazine articles in Spanish.
 Who might enjoy this course?
-It would suit you if you are interested in language, keen to speak in a different language and willing to meet regular deadlines.
-If you are interested in finding out about other countries and cultures and have an open mind and an inquisitive nature.
-Anyone who responds positively to challenge would enjoy the Spanish course, as there are many opportunities to develop your understanding of grammar.
-Assessment and Examinations all take place at the end of Year 11.
-You will be tested in four skills: examination details Listening 25% Speaking 25% Reading 25% Writing 25% Each candidate is entered for either foundation level or higher level, so you will take the same level examination in all four skills.
-What skills might l develop?
+Learning a language is for the curious, the problem solvers and the ambitious.
+Learning a new language will help you in your English and Maths and prepare you for a world in which you will have a competitive edge and have greater earning power during your career.
+Spanish is the second most spoken language in the world (English is third!).
+Why miss out on this great opportunity.
+Learning a foreign language has been proven to boost your brain power.
+New connections are made in the brain as you learn new words and grammar, and as your brain learns the difference between the languages.
+Assessment Examinations all take place at the end of Year 11.
+You will be tested in four skills: and examination details Listening 25% Speaking 25% Reading 25% Writing 25% Each candidate is entered for either foundation level or higher level, so you will take the same level examination in all four skills.
+What skills might I develop?
 You will develop the skills of listening, speaking, reading and writing in Spanish.
 This will include translating short passages to and from Spanish.
 You will learn to ask and answer simple questions such as those you would need in everyday situations.
 You will also learn to work independently and with others.
 You will need to be able to organise your time and meet regular deadlines, taking responsibility for your own learning.
 You will need to be prepared to learn vocabulary.
-You will hopefully gain in confidence !
+You will gain in confidence and learn about understanding and tolerance for people from diverse backgrounds and cultures.
 Progression routes and opportunities with modern languages.
-After GCSE languages you can do anything!
-Even if you do not want to use your language for further study, it is an important skill to have.
-Colleges and universities are very keen to admit people with modern language skills; it will make you stand out from the crowd and it shows that you have the ability to work independently and the willingness to challenge yourself.
-Spanish is the second most widely spoken language in the world and is becoming more and more important all the time.
-Further information can be obtained from: Mrs Ringland
+Learning a foreign language puts you ahead of the game.
+Imagine that you are the start of a marathon and you are given a whole mile as a head start.
+This is the advantage that you will have when you apply for colleges for further education and certainly for jobs.
+The job market today is getting more and more competitive.
+Anything that you can demonstrate as a point of difference from everyone else will help you - by learning a language you will show yourself to be willing to accept a challenge and to be open to new opportunities.
+Over your career you will also earn more money. information can Mrs Ringland, Mr Allen, Mrs Boother or Mrs Lowery - just ask them about the adventures that they have had personally and professionally thanks to having studied Spanish